nphumbert/nphumbert.github.io/source/about/index.markdown

 footer: true
 ---

 I'm an entrepreneur and a freelance developer.
 I also create my own applications ([Nano](http://nphumbert.github.io/nano)) and speak about software development, particularly on my YouTube channel called [Crafties](http://nphumbert.github.io/crafties/).
+Recently, I created the [Lyon Kotlin User Group](https://www.meetup.com/fr-FR/Lyon-Kotlin-User-Group/).

 I am a very accesible person and enjoy to talk to people from all over the world.
 I speak French, Spanish, English, Portuguese and a bit of Italian.
 I love my husband, family, sports, music and programming.